Interventions

 Evaluation

-The initial visit will last anywhere between 1.5 to 2 hours.
+The initial visit will last approximately 90 minutes.
 Prior to the visit, your therapist will obtain vet records to review your pet’s condition.
 During this visit, information will be obtained from the owner’s regarding the dog’s behaviors, medical history, functional limitations, and goals for treatment.
 A physical evaluation will be completed on the dog to determine strength, range of motion, neurological status, and soft tissue limitations, if any.
 Treatment will then be performed as appropriate.
 Evaluations will be sent to your referring veterinarian.

 Treatment